gccgomes/util/README.md

 gambiarras.sh example of how to use some commands, or common commands with some obscure feature

+sqlanywhere.service sample of systemd script to initialize SQL Anywhere.

 vscode-fi-auth.sh Fix vscode authentication problem on opensuse 15.4 with kde5